Trauma Therapy for Acute Trauma

 Cognitive therapy - Talk therapy of this type helps you uncover the cognitive patterns (ways of thinking) that keep you immobile, such as negative self-perceptions and the potential for recurrent traumatic occurrences.
 For PTSD, cognitive treatment and exposure therapy are usually combined.

 Exposure treatment - This behavioral therapy aids you in safely confronting unpleasant memories and events so you can create effective coping skills.
-Exposure therapy may work particularly well for flashbacks and nightmares.
-One approach is utilizing virtual reality programs that enable you to visit the Trauma scene.
+Exposure therapy as a part of trauma therapy may work particularly well for flashbacks and nightmares.
+One approach is utilizing virtual reality programs for trauma based therapy that enable you to visit the Trauma scene.

-You can process painful memories and alter how you respond to them using EMDR, which combines exposure therapy and guided eye movements.
+You can process painful memories and alter how you respond to them using EMDR, another type of trauma focused therapy that combines exposure therapy and guided eye movements.

 Lifebulb therapists and counselors specialized in providing in-person or online trauma therapy, counseling, care, and treatment for a wide variety of mental healthcare needs and issues, including, but not limited to, anxiety, depression, grief & loss, trauma, PTSD, couples counseling, marriage counseling, life transitions, adjustment disorders, bipolar, schizophrenia, eating disorders, child counseling, teen and adolescent therapy, anger management, career coaching, life coaching, ADHD treatment, bipolar, treatment, family therapy, panic attack, phobias, substance abuse, virtual trauma therapy, online counseling, EMDR, EFT, and many more.